Lancaster House

 A plan of the principal floor in 1827.
 Only minor alterations have been made to the layout of this storey since then.

 Lancaster House (originally known as York House and then Stafford House) is a mansion on The Mall in the St James's district in the City of Westminster.
 Adjacent to Green Park, it is next to Clarence House and St James's Palace, as much of the site was once part of the palace grounds.

-Initially planned for Prince Frederick, Duke of York and Albany, it was ultimately completed by the Duke of Sutherland, then Marquess of Stafford, as an aristocratic townhouse in the early 19th century, and known for its lavish interiors.
+Initially planned for Prince Frederick, Duke of York and Albany, it was ultimately completed by George Leveson-Gower, 1st Duke of Sutherland, then Marquess of Stafford, as an aristocratic townhouse in the early 19th century, and known for its lavish interiors.
 Gifted to the government in the early 20th century, it houses the government's wine cellars and was home to the London Museum until the Second World War.
 Now used for diplomatic receptions and related functions by the Foreign Office, it is a historic Grade I listed building, and its interiors are sometimes used in films or television as a stand-in for Buckingham Palace.

 History

+York House

-Construction of the house commenced in 1825 for the Duke of York and Albany, the second son of King George III, and it was initially known as York House.
-Sir Robert Smirke was originally hired to design the house, until under the influence of the Duke's mistress the Duchess of Rutland, he was replaced by Benjamin Dean Wyatt, who mainly designed the exterior.
-The house was only a shell by the time of the death of the Duke in 1827.
-It is constructed from Bath stone, in a neo-classical style.
-The lease of the house was purchased by the 2nd Marquess of Stafford (later 1st Duke of Sutherland) and was under his direction that it was completed in 1838.
-It was known as Stafford House for almost a century.
+Prince Frederick, Duke of York and Albany purchased the lease of the site in 1807, upon which then stood Godolphin House.
+A new lease over the site was granted for a 99-year period on 10 October 1825, and construction was commenced on a new building in the place of Godolphin House; the new building was to be known as York House.
+Sir Robert Smirke was originally hired to design the house, until under the influence of the Duke's mistress Elizabeth Manners, Duchess of Rutland, he was replaced by Benjamin Dean Wyatt, who mainly designed the exterior.

+Following the Duke's death in 1827 the lease over the site and the as yet-unfinished York House were purchased by the British government for £81,913.